Article Technical Rating: 6 out of 10

 9) Finally, give some thought to how complex it will be to test your product during manufacturing?
 Ideally try to estimate how long it will take to properly test it.
 How long this takes will impact the manufacturing cost.

 Can your product even be realistically developed?
 How much will it cost to develop and scale?
 How much profit can you make?
 What distribution strategy should you pursue?
 How much should you sell the product?

-These are just some of the questions that a pre-design can help you answer before you actually begin fully designing the product.
+These are just some of the questions that a preliminary production design can help you answer before you actually begin fully designing the product.